 Confession!
 I LOVE KFC cole slaw — sweet, creamy and so yummy!
-It’s taken me years to perfect, but I’ve blended several favorite restaurant-style sweet coleslaw recipes into a family favorite recipe for sweet and simple cole slaw.
+It’s taken me years to perfect, but I’ve blended several favorite restaurant-style sweet coleslaw recipes into a family favorite recipe for sweet and simple KFC coleslaw recipe.

 While my home cooking skills are in the kitchen, my hubby is a seriously amazing Traeger smokin’ and grill BBQ-ing professional.
 With our families and friends, we attend many potlucks all year round.
-When those first long days of summer arrive along with the party invites, bring something original and tasty (that is portable) with this first (of many to come) and our family favorite recipe for sweet and simple cole slaw.
+When those first long days of summer arrive along with the party invites, bring something original and tasty (that is portable).
+You’ll love this easy coleslaw recipe — and so will your family and friends.
+Read on for our family’s favorite easy coleslaw recipe for that KFC sweet and simple slaw.

-Family Favorite Recipe: Sweet and Simple Cole Slaw
+Family Favorite Recipe: Sweet and Simple KFC Coleslaw

 - 1/2 cup light Olive Oil Mayo

 - one-half of a large onion, diced*

 - 1/2 cup fat-free sour cream

 - 1/2 cup white sugar (adjust according to your family’s preferred level of sweetness)

 - 1/4 teaspoon salt